How to Give Your Employees Gifts—That They Really Want

 Staff satisfaction and motivation are vital to keeping your business performing at its best.
 If your employees are feeling unsatisfied or unappreciated, their motivation, and subsequently their productivity, will drop.
 Show your staff that they are valued to boost and maintain morale.
 One way to demonstrate how much you appreciate and value your employees is to provide a holiday gift for employees—a holiday gift that they really want.

-A new survey of workers by the online print company, Instantprint, illustrates how important giving a holiday gift for employees is for your business.
-94 percent of respondents said a holiday gift from their employer would make them feel appreciated, valued, and happier at work.
+A survey of workers by the online print company, Instantprint, illustrates how important giving a holiday gift for employees is for your business.
+94% of respondents said a holiday gift from their employer would make them feel appreciated, valued, and happier at work.

 To make the most of the holiday gifts you offer your employees, you need to ensure you are giving them something that they want.
 Undesired gifts won’t help boost staff morale or provide inspiration.
 Instantprint’s research has also unveiled the most popular gifts to receive from employers, as voted for by workers, to help you choose gifts for employees that they really want.

 Gift cards came in as the most popular gifts employees could receive from their companies with almost one-third of the vote (29 percent).
 In addition to employee appreciation of gift cards as gifts, gift cards offer further benefits.